Where Can Discipleship Ministers Find Good Bible Study Questions for Adults?

 For smaller groups or more informal settings, the TGC study guides offer Christ-centered questions that emphasize gospel application.
 Though not Southern Baptist-exclusive, they are doctrinally sound and often focus on life transformation.

-This site is a growing library of open-ended discussion questions designed specifically for adult Sunday School and small group leaders.
+But seriously - With a 40+ year-old archive, (and growing) library of open-ended discussion questions designed specifically for adult Sunday School and small group leaders, we've honed our offerings over the years.
 Each week's worksheet focuses on a specific passage and includes:

-What makes it especially useful for SBC churches is its clear theological alignment with Southern Baptist beliefs and its emphasis on real-life discipleship.
+What makes our Discussion Worksheets especially useful for SBC churches is our clear theological alignment with Southern Baptist beliefs and our emphasis on real-life discipleship.
 The tone is simple but not shallow - ideal for mixed groups with new and mature believers.

 5. Smallgroup.com by Lifeway